Med-CoReasoner: Reducing Language Disparities in Medical Reasoning via Language-Informed Co-Reasoning: Limitations

 \section{Limitations}

 While \sysName demonstrates strong performance across benchmarks, it has several limitations: (1) \textit{Unexplored theoretical grounding}: Our experiments and ablation studies show that removing English reasoning leads to significant performance drops, particularly on complex reasoning tasks, suggesting that English plays a critical role in providing logical structure.
 However, we do not offer a theoretical analysis of how different language modes contribute to reasoning.
 (2) \textit{Dependency on English as pivot}: We currently use English as the sole pivot language for reasoning.
 The potential of other pivot languages (e.g., Chinese) remains unexplored and may offer complementary benefits.
 (3) \textit{Computational overhead and efficiency considerations}. \sysName adopts a multi-stage architecture that enables parallel generation of dual reasoning chains but requires sequential concept extraction, fusion, knowledge retrieval, and synthesis, resulting in higher API usage and latency than single-pass approaches.
 Despite this additional overhead, \sysName delivers substantial performance gains, particularly in low-resource languages such as Swahili and Yoruba, demonstrating clinically meaningful improvements in accuracy, completeness, and safety.
 The cost-benefit trade-off is favorable for non-urgent clinical applications where decision quality is prioritized over response speed.
 Moreover, some optimization strategies could mitigate computational costs without sacrificing performance: (a) implementing an adaptive RAG that triggers only for complex queries; (b) distilling the multi-stage reasoning into more efficient student models.
+(4) \textit{Expert Annotation in Yoruba}.
+We include only one expert to review the Yoruba translations during the construction of Multimed-X, and we will continue refining this subset in future work.